HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/InstallLDAPTools.md

-# Installing IBM SDS 6.4.0.27 Ldap Client Tools, on Linux
+# How to Install IBM SDS 6.4.0.27 LDAP Client Tools, on Linux

 ## Applies to